U.S. Taxes for Americans in Brazil – What Expats Need to Know

 Our goal at Tax Samaritan is to provide the best counsel, advocacy and personal service for our US expat tax in Brazil.
 We are not only tax preparation and representation experts, but strive to become valued business partners to American expatriates in Brazil.
 Tax Samaritan is committed to understanding our client’s unique needs; every tax situation is different and requires a personal approach in providing realistic and effective solutions.

-Click the button below to request a Tax Preparation Quote today to get started with the preparation of your return for US expat tax in Brazil or to request a free 30-minute tax consultation.
+Click the button below to request a Tax Preparation Quote today to get started with the preparation of your return for U.S. expat tax in Brazil or to request a free 30-minute tax consultation.